 4. Ease of integration with other solutions

-Most UC systems do an okay job of integrating the phone and video apps within their suite, but truly unified communication also entails integration with third-party apps like CRM, email, IM and collaboration tools.
+Most UC systems do an okay job of integrating the phone and video apps within their suite.
+However, a truly unified communication system also entails integration with third-party apps like CRM, email, IM and collaboration tools.

-“If you’re using UCaaS tool with proprietary APIs (application program interfaces), integration becomes a time-consuming and challenging task.
-MSPs should look for a solution that supports the latest APIs and WebRTC (real-time communication) features,” says Maloff.
-“WebRTC is about putting real-time capabilities into a standard browser without the need for downloads, plugins or Flash.
+“If you’re using a UCaaS tool with proprietary APIs (application program interfaces), integration becomes time-consuming and challenging.
+Therefore, MSPs should look for a solution that supports the latest APIs and WebRTC (real-time communication) features,” says Maloff.
+“WebRTC is about putting real-time capabilities into a standard browser without needing downloads, plugins or Flash.
 As a result, it makes it easy to extend UC services into third-party portals, middleware, and CRM platforms.
 Plus, this protocol provides the flexibility to create new applications for specific use-cases with custom integrations and remove interoperability issues that complicate and delay workflows.”

 5. Industry Expertise

-Companies in every vertical market use voice and video communication, so it might seem counterintuitive to suggest one should look for a provider with “industry expertise.”
+Companies in every vertical market use voice and video communication, so it might seem counterintuitive to suggest looking for a provider with “industry expertise.”
 But, keep in mind that running voice and video traffic over a local area network (LAN) or wide area network (WAN) opens the door to security and privacy concerns in highly regulated industries like healthcare and financial services.

-It may take a little extra time to research VoIP and UCaaS vendors to find the one that best meets the criteria outlined above, but it’s well worth it to do your research and be patient.
+It may take a little extra time to research VoIP and UCaaS vendors to find the one that best meets the above criteria, but it’s well worth it to do your research and be patient.
 Not only will you have more confidence and conviction when selling the service, but you’ll also spend less time supporting it after the sale.